 In San Francisco Towers, 100% of Patients

 This tells you the percent of residents who were given the flu and pneumonia vaccines.
 High vaccination rates should be standard at this point.

 Residents Maintain Autonomy

-Measures the percentage of long-term stay residents who needed increased assistance with activities of daily living over time.
-Activities of daily living include activities such as taking medications and bathing.
-Some experts believe this is a reliable measure of a patient's well-being.
+This datapoint measures the percentage of long-term stay patients that required increased assistance with activities of daily living over time.
+ADL's include activities such as moving around and eating.

 Short-term Care: ER Visits